mcm4iob/ioBroker.shrdzm/README.md

 The adapter will create states for all obos data received from all devices.
 If you have multipleSHRZDM devices installed and want to limit the devices accepted, you can enter a list of allowed devices into the configuration of the adapter.
 If no devices are configured, data from all senders will be accepted.

+## FAQ

+### Updates occure too often

+Updates of live data are performed whenever new is recieved from SHRDZM device.
+To reduce the amount of data sent by the device adjust the interval paramater at "settings" page of the device.

 **************************************************************************************************************

 **If you like it, please consider a donation:**